-High School Preparation Requirements*
+High School Preparation Guidelines

 Four years, including writing, literature, and speech.
 Within the writing component, students may elect work in composition, creative writing, journalism, or research writing.
 Literature may include both American and world literatures; speech may include both public speaking and debate.

 One year in the visual or performing arts including instruction in the history and critical interpretation of the art form.
 Courses in the arts should offer students the opportunity to experience the arts directly as creators/performers and as critical, informed observers.

 Completing all of the high school preparation course guidelines enhances students’ preparation for success in college and strengthens their application for admission.
 Admission decisions are based on the holistic assessment of each application, and students not meeting all of the guidelines may still be admissible with otherwise strong applications overall.